StableSSM: Alleviating the Curse of Memory in State-space Models through Stable Reparameterization: Introduction

-As traditional nonlinear RNNs exhibit an asymptotically exponential decay in memory~\citep{wang2023inverse}, the SSMs variants like S4 overcome some of the memory issues.
-The previous empirical results suggest that either (i) the ``linear dynamics and nonlinear layerwise activation'' or (ii) the parameterization inherent to S4, is pivotal in achieving the enhanced performance.
-Current research answers which one is more important.
+Traditional linear/nonlinear RNNs exhibit an asymptotically exponential decay in memory~\citep{wang2023.InverseApproximationTheory}.
+This phenomenon explains the difficulty in both approximation and optimization to learn long-term memory using RNNs (also named curse of memory).
+In practice, empirical results show that SSMs variants like S4 overcome some of the memory issues. \textbf{The previous empirical results suggest that either (i) the ``linear dynamics and nonlinear layerwise activation'' or (ii) the parameterization inherent to S4, is pivotal in achieving the enhanced performance.} Current research answers which one is more important.
 We first prove an inverse approximation theorem showing that state-space models without reparameterization still suffer from the ``curse of memory'', which is consistent with empirical results~\citep{wang2023.StatespaceModelsLayerwisea}.
 This rules out the point (i) as the reason for SSMs' good long-term memory learning.
 A natural question arises regarding whether the reparameterizations are the key to learn long-term memory.
-We prove a class of reparameterization functions $f$, which we call stable reparameterization, enables the stable approximation of linear functionals.
+We prove a class of reparameterization functions $f$, which we call stable reparameterization, enables the stable approximation of nonlinear functionals.
 This includes commonly used exponential reparameterization and softplus reparameterization.
 Furthermore, we question whether S4's parameterizations are optimal.
-Here we give a particular sense in terms of optimization that they are not optimal.
+Here we give a particular sense in terms of optimization stability that they are not optimal.
 We propose the optimal one and show its stability via numerical experiments.

-We summarize our main contributions as follow: \begin{enumerate} \item We prove that similar to RNNs, the state-space models without reparameterization can only stably approximate targets with exponential decaying memory. \item We identify a class of stable reparameterization which achieves the stable approximation of \textbf{any} linear functionals.
-Both theoretical and empirical evidence highlight that stable reparameterization is crucial for long-term memory learning. \item From the optimization viewpoint, we propose a criterion based on the gradient-over-weight ratio.
-We identify the ``best'' reparameterization in this sense and verify its performance. \end{enumerate}
+We summarize our main contributions as follow: \begin{enumerate} \item We prove that similar to RNNs, the state-space models without reparameterization can only stably approximate targets with exponential decaying memory. \item We identify a class of stable reparameterization which achieves the stable approximation of \textbf{any nonlinear functionals}.
+Both theoretical and empirical evidence highlight that stable reparameterization is crucial for long-term memory learning. \item From the optimization viewpoint, we propose the gradient boundedness as the criterion and show the gradients are bounded by a form that depends on the parameterization.
+Based on the gradient bound, we solve the differential equation and derive the \textbf{``best'' reparameterization in the stability sense} and verify the stability of this new reparameterization across different parameterization schemes. \end{enumerate}

 \paragraph{Notation.} We use the bold face to represent the sequence while then normal letters are scalars, vectors or functions.
 Throughout this paper we use $\|\cdot\|$ to denote norms over sequences of vectors, or function(al)s, while $|\cdot|$ (with subscripts) represents the norm of number, vector or weights tuple.
 Here $|x|_\infty := \max_{i} |x_i|, |x|_2 := \sqrt{\sum_{i} x_i^2}, |x|_1 := \sum_{i} |x_i|$ are the usual max ($L_{\infty}$) norm, $L_2$ norm and $L_1$ norm.
 We use $m$ to denote the hidden dimension.